Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: System Model

 \subsection{TDD Transmission}

 In alignment with the convention employed in the CFmMIMO literature (e.g., \cite{ngo2015cell, ngo2017cell, buzzi2017cell, ngo2017total, d2019cell, 8952782}), we adopt the time division duplex (TDD) transmission framework, where the whole communication process occurs on the same frequency band.
-Assume that the length of the coherence interval (alternatively referred to as time slot in the remaining of the paper) is $\tau_c$.
+Assume that the length of the coherence interval is $\tau_c$ time-frequency samples.
 This coherence interval will be divided into three sub-intervals.
 The first sub-interval of length $\tau_p<\tau_c$ is employed for uplink channel estimation, where every user $u \in \mathbb{U}$ transmits a pilot sequence so that every AP in the network can perform channel estimation.
 The second sub-interval of length $\tau_d<\tau_c$ is used for the downlink data transmission, where every AP $a$ transmits the downlink data to the users it serves, i.e., $u \in\mathbb{U}_a$.
 Finally, the third sub-interval of length $\tau_u<\tau_c$ is utilized for the uplink data transmission, where every user transmits its uplink data.
 The lengths of the aforementioned sub-intervals should be selected such that $\tau_p+\tau_d+\tau_u \leq \tau_c$.
-In this paper, we assume that equal sub-intervals are employed for uplink data transmission and downlink data transmission, i.e., $\tau_d=\tau_u=\displaystyle \frac{\tau_c-\tau_p}{2}$ .

-During the channel estimation phase, we normally employ long pilot sequences in order to mitigate the impact of pilot contamination.
+In this paper, we assume that equal length sub-intervals are employed for uplink data transmission and downlink data transmission, i.e., $\tau_d=\tau_u=\displaystyle \frac{\tau_c-\tau_p}{2}$ .
+During the channel estimation phase, we employ long pilot sequences to mitigate the impact of pilot contamination.
 Thus, we can reliably estimate the channel during the coherence interval of interest.
 Note that the coherence interval $\tau_c$ and consequently the sub-intervals $\tau_u$ and $\tau_d$ are quite longer than the duration of each corresponding URLLC transmission.
-Thus, multiple uplink and downlink URLLC transmissions are executed during the corresponding intervals $\tau_u$ and $\tau_d$, respectively.
-In this case, the channel estimation implemented in the beginning of the coherence interval will be employed for all URLLC transmissions performed in both the uplink and downlink during the same coherence interval.
-In the rest of the paper, we will drop the coherence interval index for brevity and readability of equations.
+Thus, multiple uplink and downlink URLLC transmissions are executed during the intervals $\tau_u$ and $\tau_d$, respectively.